Simple-Robotics/proxsuite/README.md

 **Proxsuite** is versatile, offering through a unified API advanced algorithms specialized for efficiently exploiting problem structures:

-   - dense, sparse and matrix-free matrix factorization backends,
+   - dense, sparse, and matrix-free matrix factorization backends,
    - advanced warm-starting options (e.g., equality-constrained initial guess, warm-start or cold-start options from previous results),
    - dedicated features for handling more efficiently box constraints, linear programs, QP with diagonal Hessian, or with far more constraints than primal variables.